| by Eric Englund & Karen De Coster Good

 to persuade the consumer that wine is a promising alternative.

 For that, we salute the Wal-Mart World of Wines.
+Anything

-but Chardonnay
+but Chardonnay When

 going to the grocery store, it is inescapable to see shelves